w3f/Grants-Program/applications/liberland.md

 transparent,enabling us to market it as a source of passive income and a usecasefor our token.

+##### Delivery:
+We will deliver an internet facing frontend that can interact with our blockchain.
+This
+frontend will be programmed in angular js and interact with our
+backend blockchain using our chains websocket that is listening for active websocket connections.
+The public frontend will allow all users to interact with the liberland blockchain, being able to transact, vote and stake tokens.

+##### Technical information:
+The frontend is written in angular js and utilizes substrate's built in listening websocket.
+Thanks to this functionality our frontend
+can communicate and call pallet functions.
+We are implementing the frontend to communicate with both the websocket of the chain as well as
+polkadot.js browser plugin wallet.
+Allowing anyone to use our frontend that has a working browser.

 ### State Governance

 **Deadline: Q3 2022**